Inpatient Rehab in Virginia

 Treatment included:

-• Hospital inpatient detoxification, inpatient hospital addiction treatment and inpatient hospital rehab
+• Hospital inpatient alcohol/drug treatment, hospital inpatient detox and inpatient hospital rehab

 Maryview Behavioral Medicine Center - Portsmouth, VA

-Maryview Behavioral Medicine Center is a residential rehab center located in Portsmouth, VA.
+Maryview Behavioral Medicine Center is an inpatient addiction treatment center situated in Portsmouth, Virginia.

 Location: 3636 High Street, Portsmouth, VA 23707 in Portsmouth City County